aistairc/lm_syntax_negative/README.md

 # Training RNN Language Models with Explicit Negative Examples

-This repository is an implementation of the paper [An analysis of the utility of explicit negative examples to improve the syntactic abilities of neural language models](https://arxiv.org/abs/2004.02451).
+This repository is an implementation of the paper [An analysis of the utility of explicit negative examples to improve the syntactic abilities of neural language models (Noji and Takamura 2019)](https://arxiv.org/abs/2004.02451).

-The repository contains the code for syntactic evaluation as a submodule, which we modify a bit for our experiments.
+The repository contains the code for syntactic evaluation as a submodule, which we modify slightly for our experiments.
-To download all, run the following command.
+To download including this model, run the following command.
 ```
 git clone --recursive https://github.com/aistairc/lm_syntax_negative.git
 ```